vijayeox/jenkinsdemo-API/deployment/README.md

 		<h5>cd temp/integrations/crm</h5>

+		- Note : Check parameters.yml after unzip check installed is set as false before doing oro:install.
+Installation will fail if not changed.

 		<h5>php bin/console oro:install --env=prod --timeout=30000 --application-url="http://localhost:8075/crm/public" --organization-name="Vantage Agora" --user-name="admin" --user-email="admin@example.com"</h5>

-		- Note - Update the flags as required for the above command.
+		- Note - Update the flags as required for the above command like application url and user-email.

 	- Note: If it fails for some reason start with an empy database and remove the cache folder